-Limited public programming will be available.
+Public programming will be available this summer.
 Stay tuned to the 1000 Islands Facebook page.

-The property and trail system remain open until 11 PM.
-A porta-potty, located at the end of the parking lot across from the softball diamond, will be available for visitors.
-Before using the trail system, please be sure you are following these guidelines and policies:
+The property and trail system remain open until 11:00 PM.
+Before using the trail system, please be sure you follow the following guidelines and policies: